larsborn/elgato-python-api/README.md

 - rotate
 - linear

+`random` just selects a random hue.

+`rotate` cycles through the hues from 0 to 255.

 `linear` cycles through the specified colors with linear interpolation.
 You can change the amount of steps between colors by adding `steps: amount` to the mode definition.